Meet the Experts

 You can still work with NASA data from past Challenges!
 Head to the Challenges Archive of JS9-4L, where you will find NASA image files among the Archived Images for all of the past seasons.

 Want to see what others have done with image data?
-Check out standout entries from past Challenges on the MicroObservatory Challenge and NASA Data Challenge pages.
+Check out highlighted entries from past Challenges on the Standout Entries page.